reuk/parallel-reverb-raytracer/readme.md

 * FFTW (fftw3f)
 * Assimp
 * Libsndfile
+* rapidjson (although this is header-only)

 If you're on a Mac with homebrew you can set-up and build with:

 ```
 brew install cmake fftw assimp libsndfile
+# rapidjson is a bit special because it doesn't have a stable branch
+brew install --HEAD homebrew/head-only/rapidjson

 cd <path to repo>
 mkdir build